LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Fix issue of not overwriting existing statistics in single rotation mode (maybe due to using wrong value of -sr)
 	* TODO: Try in-memory KVS after we have got all results of RocksDB

+- 11.6
+	+ Siyuan
+		* TODO: Update implementation
+		* TODO: Use student-T distribution to calculate the error bars of each experiment
+	+ HuanCheng
+		* TODO: Finish exp10 on recovery time
+		* TODO: Finish exp2 on workload E
+			- For each method
+				- Uncomment RANGE_SUPPORT in tofino/\[netbufferv4/netcache/nocache\].p4 and re-compile switch
+				- TODO: Test ScanResponseSplit of range query
+				- TODO: Test exp2 on workload E to get the first round result
+					+ Expected: all methods have similar range query performance
+					+ TODO: If results mathc expectation, re-run exp2 on workload E to get 2nd and 3rd round results
+			- [NOTE] After exp2, before other exps, for each method
+				- TODO: comment RANGE_SUPPORT in tofino/\[netbufferv4/netcache/nocache\].p4 and re-compile switch

 - 11.5
 	+ Siyuan
-		* TODO: Implement server part for server-side replay-based recovery
+		* Implement server part for server-side replay-based recovery
-		* TODO: Use student-T distribution to calculate the error bars of each experiment
+		* Fix maxseq issue under recovery mode
+		* TODO: Debug and test replay-based recovery for exp10 on recovery time
 		* TODO: Update exp1 latency, exp2 LOAD/twitter, exp4 dynamic, exp6 skewness, and exp9 bandwidth of evaluation
-		* TODO: Update implementation
-		* TODO: Find the reason why test_server_rotation_p1.sh can sleep 15s after retrieving loading phase files, while test_server_rotation_p2.sh needs 120s and test_dynamic.sh needs 90s

-- 11.4
-	+ Siyuan
-		* Review code for large write_delay_time
-			- (1) WriteOptions.low_pri is false by default -> not due to priority
-			- (2) WriteController.NeedsDelay() is true which limits the rate of all writes -> maybe due to flushing/compaction?
-			- Reason: stop writes due to too many level-0 files
-		* Implement switchos part for server-side replay-based recovery
-		* Fix issues in related work
 	+ HuanCheng
 		* Evaluation
 			* TODO: Add LOAD in exp2 on different worklads